vmsmith/LearningGit/1_Stand_Alone_Machine.md

 	    .gitignore

 We will talk about `reset` and `HEAD` later.
+For now we want to notice two things...

+First, that `files1.txt` has been modified.

-For now we want to notice that `.gitignore` did not get added.
-We had made some changes to it (and hence, the repository) earlier, but we forgot to add and commit them.
+Second, that `.gitignore` is not being tracked.
+Although we made some changes to it (and hence, the repository) earlier, we forgot to add and commit them.

 One way to mitigate that is to use a `.` with the `add` command.
 This tells Git to add *all* files in the repository (except those in `.gitignore`) to the staging area.
+Try it...

     git add .